Qube Money Review 2023

 To sign up for your Qube account, download the app or head to QubeMoney.com.

-Once your account is set up, you can browse the app, deposit money, and create your budget.
-You’ll get a virtual debit card right away, and your physical card will take a few days to arrive.
+After setting up your account, you can browse the app, deposit money, and create your budget.
+You’ll get a virtual debit card immediately, and your physical card will take a few days to arrive.

 Promotions

-Qube is not offering any sign-up bonus at the moment, but it has in the past.
+Qube is not offering any sign-up bonus, but it has in the past.
 As recently as early 2021, Qube offered a $50 sign-up bonus or a free year of Premium for new members.

-If this bonus or others like it pop up, I’ll be sure to keep you in the loop.
+If this bonus or others like it pop up, I’ll keep you in the loop.

 Security

-Security is a huge part of what Qube does, and it has a ton of features to protect you and your money.
+Security is a huge part of what Qube does, and it has many features to protect you and your money.

 It all starts with the Qube card.
 While Default Zero Technology functions as a budgeting tool, it’s also a security measure.
-Since your card always has a zero balance, it’s unusable if it ends up in the wrong hands.
+Since your card always has a zero balance, it’s unusable if it is in the wrong hands.

 • 128-bit encryption